coopernetes/practice-zh/docusaurus/docs/goals.md

 ### Non-goals

 - Compete with HelloChinese, Duolingo or other language learner providers.
-I'm quite happy with the native speaker content, the variety of learning delivery methods (fill in the blanks, )
+I'm quite happy with the native speaker content, the variety of learning delivery methods (fill in the blanks, building of Chinese sentences to translate English & vice versa, multiple choice, etc.)
 - Add AI for the heck of it.
 I _do_ think this app wil greatly benefit from carefully planned LLM usage along with RAG.
 I am motivated to explore LLMs like OpenAI, Gemini or Qwen but only where it makes sense to add it.
 It would be easy to vibe code a crappy site that serves up generated content...But I've already had useful chats on those tools already and this app is a habit builder primarily, not a wrapper around a chat bot.